SPRING 2014 Matching Mini Grant Program

-Alberta Main Street is pleased to offer a new mini grant opportunity to Alberta Street businesses and commercial property owners.
-Grants will be $500 – $2,500 and require a minimum dollar for dollar match.
+Alberta Main Street is pleased to offer matching mini grants to Alberta Street businesses and commercial property owners.
+Grants range from $500 – $2,500 and require a minimum dollar for dollar match.
 The Portland Main Street District Improvement Grant provides funding for the Mini Grant Program.

 Mini Grant Documents & Resources